By the Time It Gets Dark

 By the Time It Gets Dark, known in Thai as Dao Khanong (ดาวคะนอง), is a 2016 Thai drama film directed by Anocha Suwichakornpong.
-It won the 2016 Suphannahong National Film Awards for Best Picture.
+In August 2016, the film was selected to compete for the Golden Leopard at the 69th Locarno Film Festival.
+It won the 2016 Suphannahong National Film Awards for Best Picture, Best Director, and Best Editing.
 It was also selected as the Thai entry for the Best Foreign Language Film at the 90th Academy Awards, but it was not nominated.

 Plot

 The 1976 Thammasat University massacre is experienced through several individuals working to create a film about the event.